ghscosta/qsmethods/README.md

 ## Synopsis

 This code is a implementation of the RAT (Reactivation per Activity Time) quasistationary method, detailed in our [paper].
 It receives a network file, containing a list of edges, as input.
-Some parameters can be set in the file *dyn_par.dat*.
+Some parameters can be set in the file *dyn_par.dat* (Fortran) or *dyn_par.py* (Python).

 ## Inputs